Oxsomi/core3/docs/graphics_api.md

 ### setPipeline

-The set pipeline command does one of two things; bind a graphics pipeline or bind a compute pipeline.
-These two pipelines are the only bind points and they're maintained separately.
+The set pipeline command does one of the following; bind a graphics pipeline, raytracing pipeline or a compute pipeline.
+These pipelines are the only bind points and they're maintained separately.
 So a bind pipeline of a graphics shader and one of a compute shader don't interfere.
 This is used before a draw, dispatch or traceRaysExt to ensure the shader is used.
-A raytracing pipeline has its own bind point as well.

 ```c
 _gotoIfError(clean, CommandListRef_setPipeline(commandList, pipeline));